 The inventory of CSOs compiled during the WFD characterisation process shows that there are 2 known significant CSOs within the catchment.
 Both are situated in close proximity to the shellfish area.
-These CSOs are a possible source of the faecal contamination indicated by shellfish monitoring and therefore they could possibly be affecting shellfish water quality in this shellfish area.
+Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with CSOs and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.